 you end up with a big, painful knot on your lip.
 Then, the body fights it off, and the virus goes latent, waiting for another stressful opportunity.

-If you read about the EHV-1 virus, you’ll hear about the problems it causes.
-You’ll hear stuff like, “Symptoms include fever, decreased coordination, nasal discharge, urine dribbling, loss of tail tone, hind limb weakness, leaning against a wall of fence to maintain balance, lethargy, and the inability to rise.”
-I guess that’s strictly true, but focusing only on the worst effects is kind of like saying that side effects of taking a bath include drowning.
+If you surf the internet reading about the EHV-1 virus, you’ll come across lists of problems that it causes.
+You’ll read stuff like, “Symptoms include fever, decreased coordination, nasal discharge, urine dribbling, loss of tail tone, hind limb weakness, leaning against a wall of fence to maintain balance, lethargy, and the inability to rise.”
+I guess that’s strictly true, but focusing only on the worst effects is kind of like saying the common side effects of taking a bath include drowning.
 You shouldn’t always focus on the worst possible outcomes, even if they do occasionally happen.
 It’s like this clip, from the old movie, “Kindergarten Cop.”

 Of course, no one wants any horse to get sick, ever, so, understanding that, your reasonable question would be, “What can/should we do?”

 Are you going to stop driving because people die in auto accidents?
 Going to stop flying because occasionally airplanes crash?
 (Well, actually, some people do, but that’s a psychiatric discussion.)
 One of the many uncomfortable facts of horse life (besides, say, having to dress up in costumes, or wear brightly colored blankets, boots, etc.), is that the EHV-1 virus is pretty much everywhere.
 Your horse has probably already been exposed at some point in his life.
-The virus has been identified in 5 week old foals, who pass it back and forth with their mums (at least in England).
+The virus has been identified in 5 week old foals, who pass it back and forth with their mums (at least in Australia).

-Vaccination won’t help.
-Vaccination simply is not effective.
-This isn’t just a horse thing; there’s no really good herpes virus vaccination against any disease of any species.
-In fact, the best things that you can do to prevent EHV-1 infections involve good biosecurity measures, that is, the types of things that people should do with their horses anyway (but often don’t).
+But there is are certainly things that you can do.
+Since there isn’t an effective vaccine, the best things that you can do to prevent EHV-1 infections involve good biosecurity measures, that is, the types of things that people should do with their horses anyway (but often don’t).